ze-row/1202-Data-analysis-tools-analytics/README.md

 # Assignment 5 Data Archive Activity - 1202
 This repository is made as part of Assignment 5 of the course.
-We will be creating a git repository an uploading/pushing file to it and making README.md
+We will be creating a git repository an uploading/pushing jupyter notebook file to it and making README.md

 ## Features